collorg/halfORM/README.md

             for d_pers in self.ho_select('id', 'last_name'):
                 pers = Person(**d_pers)
                 pers.ho_update(last_name=d_pers['last_name'].upper())
-        with Transaction(halftest):
+        with Transaction(self._ho_model):
             update(self)
 ```

-Again, we insure the atomicity of the transaction using the `Transaction(halftest)`
+We here use the `Transaction` context manager to insure the atomicity of
-context manager.
+the operation.

 ```
 >>> a_pers = Person(last_name=('ilike', '_a%'))